The world is waking up to Islamic mortgages

 Charles Haresnape, Chief Executive Officer

 We had held the same assumptions when the Bank earlier launched its Buy-to-Let (BTL) products.
-In both cases, two groups of borrowers — UK Expats and International Residents have also been underserved in recent years.
+In both cases, two groups of customers — UK Expats and International Residents have also been underserved in recent years.

 The result?